EmixamPP/linux-enable-ir-emitter/README.md

 sudo tar -C / --no-same-owner -h -vxzf linux-enable-ir-emitter*.tar.gz
 ```

-We also support OpenRC, just download the `.openrc` variant.
+We also support immutable distro and the OpenRC service manager.
+See [docs/manual-build.md](docs/manual-build.md) for information on how to build the project.

 ### Uninstallation
 It can be uninstalled by executing (remove the last line to keep the emitter configuration):